mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_product

-<p>Retrieves the details of an existing product.
-Supply the unique product ID from either a product creation request or the product list, and Stripe will return the corresponding product information.</p>
+Retrieves the details of an existing product.
+Supply the unique product ID from either a product creation request or the product list, and Stripe will return the corresponding product information.

 <details><summary>Parameters</summary>